Coveo Platform New Features of 2015

-Reports that were loaded once in the last 24 hours are now available instantly to analytics managers when they do not contain the data of the current day (which is the default setting).
+Reports that were loaded once in the last 24 hours are now available instantly to analytics managers when they don’t contain the data of the current day (which is the default setting).

 Better Monitoring of the Cloud Platform and Services

-More statuses, which are automatically updated when incidents occur, are now available on the Coveo Cloud Platform system status page.
-These statuses display the current availability and health of the administration console and other services such as the Search Analytics API.
+More statuses, which are automatically updated when incidents occur, are now available on the Coveo Platform system status page.
+These statuses display the current availability and health of the Administration Console and other services such as the Search Analytics API.